-The Help Desk Support Analyst will provide superior customer service to the University community as first-level telephone, email and in-person analytical support for technology in a networked campus environment featuring Windows, Mac, Sun, Linux and mobile devices.
+The Help Desk Support Analyst will provide superior customer service to the University community as first-level telephone, email, remote and in-person analytical support for technology in a networked campus environment.
 The Help Desk Support Analyst will record all actions taken to resolve client issues, educate clients on problem prevention and refer unresolved problems to higher levels for resolution when necessary.
 The Help Desk Support Analyst will assist in the development of the operating procedures for all Help Desk agents to follow, assist in supervising and training student employees and also monitor all referred calls to ensure the best service level possible is provided to the University community.
 The Help Desk Support Analyst will participate in the test scoring service, including receiving tests, processing tests, and providing faculty with the results.

 The Help Desk Support Analyst must be able to work independent of direct supervision with a diverse cross-functional group of professionals, faculty, and students to support all in the pursuit of academic excellence within a premier University environment.

-The Help Desk Support Analyst reports to the Assistant Director of Help Desk Services, works directly with other members of Technology Support Services and works closely with other key groups and staff members within Information Technology Services (ITS).
+The Help Desk Support Analyst reports to the Assistant Director of Client Support, works directly with other members of Technology Support Services and works closely with other key groups and staff members within Information Technology Services (ITS).

 In addition, the Help Desk Support Analyst will:

-- Provide computer and network support to faculty and staff
+- Provide computer and network support to faculty, staff, students and other campus affiliates

 - Maintain detailed record keeping of the nature and resolution of all calls in Service-Now ITSM software; resolving client problems at first call whenever possible; educating clients on problem prevention and referring problems to higher levels for resolution when necessary